Omeprazole

 Do not take Omeprazole if you are allergic to any of the ingredients used to make Omeprazole or are allergic to any other medication belonging to the proton pump inhibitor (PPI) class, such as lansoprazole.

-If you experience any signs of an allergic reaction, stop taking Omeprazole and speak to your doctor urgently.
+If you experience any signs of an allergic reaction, stop taking Omeprazole and consult your doctor immediately.
 If you experience a severe reaction, go straight to your nearest A&E department immediately.
 Take the medicine and packaging with you so the doctors can assess what you took and how much you took.

 Signs of an allergic reaction may include: